 At the December 3, 2015 Network Partners’ Roundtable, the use of Emeritus positions was approved to honour key individuals who have made a substantial contribution to advancing CHLNet’s vision and mission.
 Hugh MacLeod (former CHLNet Co-Chair) and Wendy Nicklin (former CHLNet Network Partner Liaison and Chair of the Knowledge Mobilization Working Group) were unanimously approved as our first Emeritus.
-In May 2016, two more were added to honor our former West (Chris Eagle) and East (Rachel Bard) Champions.
+In May 2016, our former West (Chris Eagle) and East (Rachel Bard) Champions were approved as Emeritus and in November 2018, founding co-chairs Elma Heidemann and Don Philippon were aoproved as Emeritus.

 Hugh MacLeod is past Co-Chair of CHLNet and former CEO of the Canadian Patient Safety Institute (CPSI).
 Currently Hugh is founder of Global Healthcare Knowledge Exchange, Co-Founder of LEADS-Global and Senior Associate with INSource.
 Hugh has a work record that demonstrates commitment to systems productivity improvement and a passion for leadership development.
 His interests lie in the areas of system/integrative thinking, sustainability, and organizational cultures that create high performance.
 Prior to joining CPSI in 2010, Hugh held senior positions within the Ontario public service.
 As associate deputy minister and executive lead of the Premier’s Health Results Team, he was responsible for a provincial surgical wait time strategy, a provincial primary care strategy, and the creation of local health integration networks.
 Hugh is a lecturer, author and holds a number of academic appointments, including adjunct professor at the University of British Columbia, School of Population and Public Health.